YizYah/neo-forte/README.md

 ## Advantages

-1. You don't normally need to declare a driver and then specify the credentials for a session.
+1. You usually don't need to declare a driver or specify credentials for a session.
 For instance:

    ```typescript
     const neo4j = require('neo4j-driver')